Updated: 6 days ago

 Surgical treatments include laparoscopic removal of the endometrial tissue or a full or partial hysterectomy.

-While laparoscopic removal of endometrial tissue can alleviate symptoms for as a long as two years, in most cases, the symptoms do eventually return, and the procedure itself increases the risk of forming scar tissue.
+While laparoscopic removal of endometrial tissue can alleviate symptoms for as long as two years, in most cases, the symptoms do eventually return, and the procedure itself increases the risk of forming scar tissue.

 A hysterectomy is usually reserved for when all else fails, or if the symptoms are unbearable.
 However, many women are not fully informed before undergoing this major abdominal surgery that even if the ovaries remain intact, they can still experience ovarian failure.
 Hormonal symptoms and the long-term consequences of imbalanced hormones (such as osteoporosis and even cancer) are still a very real risk.

 Plus, it is important to consider the impact on the structural tissues.
 With removal of an organ, other organs shift to fill its place, potentially adding stress to the digestive organs and fascial tissues.
-This can result in pain, the very symptom your seeking solace from!
+This can result in pain, the very symptom you're seeking solace from!

 What other options are available for the treatment and management of endometriosis?